abicas/tinyyolov2-movidius-aws/README.md

 ````
 Then compile it runing ````make````.

 If everything goes fine, you have an executable in your working dir.
-Let's test it !
+Let's test it!
 ![test run](images/darknet1.png)
 The message shows it has compiled correctly.

 ### Testing Darknet with Tiny YOLO v2

 In order to run our test, we need to download a pre-trained weights file.
 There are several files available.
-We will be using Tiny Yolo v2 due to its speed and size, small enough to be converted to Movidius and loaded into a raspberry pi memory later on (although less accurate).
+We will be using Tiny Yolo v2 due to its speed and size, small enough to be converted to Movidius and loaded into a Raspberry Pi memory later on (although less accurate).

 Let's download a pre-trained model of TinyYoloV2 trained on VOC data and run it agains a dog picture